12 Foolproof Ways To Add A Slow Life Vibe To Your Interior (and it’s totally doable)

 6.Handmade homeware goods

-Okay, this one is hard to put into practice but, it’s very very efficient.
-As opposed to immaculate white walls, you want that grungy looking wall that makes it look like it has lived a lot of things throughout the years.
+Okay, this one is hard to put into practice but, it’s very efficient.
+As opposed to immaculate white walls, you want your wall to look like it has lived a lot of things throughout the years.
+This can translate into apparent bricks, some ancient torn wallpaper that is still visible, lots and lots of painting layers and so on…

 8.Your kitchen table as if it was a counter